ManuelDMorales/datagen-sngw-genrel/README.md

 `WaveformGenRel_Explorer.ipynb` for analyzing and preparing general relativistic waveforms.
 Their morphologies in the time domain and the time-frequency domain are explored.
 Scalograms (applying Morlet wavelet transform) are plotted.
 Resampling and rescaling are also applied, to have dimensionless strain time series with a sampling frequency of 4,094Hz.
 In addition, estimation HFF slopes are performed and, finally, other features are removed/filtered to save the waveforms such that they only have the HFF.

+`Process_GenRelWaveforms.ipynb` for applying injections, data conditioning (whitened, band-pass filtering), and generating a dataset of window strain samples.
+Each one of these windows has the same length Twin<4,096s, contains noise plus a general relativistic CCSN waveform, and is saved in a .txt file.
+In addition, a log.dat file is saved which contains information about injected signals in all windows.

+`Populations_Explorer.ipynb` for exploring the distribution of SNR values, HFF slopes, and waveform durations.
+This information is loaded from log.data file.
+SNR values are computed from the strain samples containing noise, and other quantities from waveforms before being injected.

-In addition, the file `Toolbox.py` is included, which contains specific functions for the notebooks.
+In addition, the code `Toolbox.py` is included, which contains specific functions for the notebooks.

 # Important instructions